ryanhollister/sf-problem1/README.markdown

 I would like for you to derive a RewindableEntityIterator from the EntityIterator class.
 Your new iterator should implement the rewind method such that it can be iterated over more than once.

-In the example code I have replaced the PDO Statement with a ResultSet object.
+In the example code I have replaced the PDO Statement with a ResultSet object that does not rewind.
-Like the Statement the ResultSet can not be rewound.

 A few constraints: